 Note: students pursuing a Masters degree will need to complete 12 credit hours beyond the 24 required for school library certification.

-- Coordinate the completion of the Proficiencies Checklist with the student’s coursework and mentor interactions.
+- Coordinate the completion of the Practicum Checklist with the student’s coursework and mentor interactions.

 - Provide ongoing guidance, coaching, and constructive feedback during the span of the mentorship.